 I then checked her spine and found nothing unusual but I did discover a strong reaction to slight palpating in her loin area.
 Loin area discomfort can cause bucking, especially when one rides western and sits back against the cantle.
 If the saddle is too small for the rider, there is even more leverage on the loins.
 Since the reaction was equal on both sides, I discounted ovulation problems (I am no vet so my medical opinions in the long, or short, run mean nothing) and suspected a sacrum (pelvis) or hip problem.

-When a loin is problem is far more pronounced on one side than the other I tend to suspect ovulation discomfort unless it is pretty much unchanging over an extended period of time.
-Often ovulation discomfort not only varies in intensity over the cycle, it often alternates from side to side cycle to cycle.
+When a loin is far more pronounced on one side than the other I tend to suspect ovulation discomfort unless it is pretty much unchanging over an extended period of time.
+Occasionally ovulation discomfort not only varies in intensity over the cycle, it often alternates from side to side cycle to cycle.

 We took the horse to the round pen where I watched her work a few moments and discovered an obvious lameness that exhibited itself in the right rear.
 When the horse traveled around to the left she traveled quietly, to the right she was choppy and erratic.
 When I stood behind her I could see her right rear angled in at a good 10 degrees.